ArthurCavallero/ArthurCavallero/README.md

   - 🌱 I'm studying Computer Science in Faci Wyden, a college of Brazil <img align="center" alt="html5" src="https://img.shields.io/badge/Edx-193A3E?style=for-the-badge&logo=edx&logoColor=white" />

   - 🔭 I'm looking for my first job opportunity.
-My dream is work as a Softare Enginner and have experience working with AI, Cybersecurity, and Games.
+My dream is work as a Software Enginner and have experience working with AI, Cybersecurity, and Games.
 </p>

 <!-- Dropdown -->